StayAtHomeCoder/Kaawale.io/README.md

 ## Overview

-Ku Ka'awale is a web application designed to visualize campus occupancy
+Ku Ka'awale is a web application designed to visualize campus occupancy.

+The application is built using:
+- [Meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react)for component-based UI implementation and routing.
+- [Google Map API]()for the map and data

 ## User Guide
+This section provides a walkthrough of our interface and its current capabilities.
+The screenshots show the current state of the project.

+### Landing Page

+more pages...

 ## Developer Guide

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.

-### Installation
-First, install Meteor.

-Second, visit the StayAtHomeCoder application GitHub page and click the “Use this template” button to create your own repository initialized with a copy of this application.
-Alternatively, you can download the sources as a zip file or make a fork of the repo.
-Then, download a copy of the repo to your local computer.
+1. Download a copy of Ku Ka'awale.
+You can download either using Github Desktop (recommended ) or by extracting the .zip.
+As the repo is currently private, please contact one of the developers to get the download.

-Third, cd into the app/ directory and install libraries with:
+2. Install Meteor, cd into the app/ directory of your local copy of the repo, and install third party libraries with:

 ```$ meteor npm install```

-Fourth, run the system with:
+3. Once the libraries are installed, you can run the application by invoking the “start” script in the package.json file:

 ```$ meteor npm run start```